Huawei's got a new smartwatch, but it might give you serious déjà vu

 We don't yet know when the Huawei Watch GT 2e will be released, while the only official pricing we've been told is €199, which is roughly $220 / £180 / AU$360, which suggests the Watch GT 2e will have a similar launch price to the Watch GT 2, which came out for £179 (roughly $230 / AU$340).
 That device is slightly older now though, so the price has gone down a little.

-It's slightly curious that Huawei is putting out a Watch GT 2 imitator when it already has one (the Honor Magic Watch 2, which is different almost only in name), but this new wearable might be useful for sporty people who want a watch with a more streamlined design.
+It's worth pointing out Huawei effectively already has a Watch GT 2 imitator, in the shape of the Magic Watch 2 made by sub-brand Honor, but this new wearable might be useful for sporty people who want a watch with a more streamlined design.

 - Read our original Huawei Watch GT review